Python List or Array

 tupels() in Python

-‘tuples’ are very similar to lists, the only difference is, tuples are immutable whereas list are mutable.
-The immutability in tuples refers that once the value is assigned to an index, after that you cannot grab the index to change the value if you try to do so it will show an error.
-Tuples use parenthesis to stores the value.
+‘tuples’ are very similar to lists.
+The only difference is tuples are immutable, whereas lists are mutable.
+The immutability in tuples is once the value is assigned to an index.
+After that, you cannot grab the index to change the value if you try, it will show an error.
+Tuples use parenthesis to store the value.

 # Tuple Syntax